Written Reprimand Sample

-The written reprimand ensures that the employee is clearly informed of the expected performance that they are not producing.
+The written reprimand ensures that the employee is clearly informed of the expected performance they are not producing.
 The employer is informing the employee that the seriousness of the performance problem might lead to employment termination.

 Written Reprimand Sample for Tardiness

 You can use this sample as a model to write a written reprimand for tardiness.
 Download the template (compatible with Google Docs and Word Online), or read the text version below.

 Written Reprimand for Tardiness (Text Version)

 This is an official written reprimand for your failure to perform the required functions of your position by attending work on time and as scheduled.
 You have arrived more than 15 minutes late for work on four occasions in the past two weeks.